 While the downtown campus was small, it did include a tennis court, a basketball court and a calisthenics area.
 Regular exercise was considered very important for the students' health.
 These photos are from the 1913 yearbook.
 Students played recreationally as individuals, as part of clubs and on class teams.

-Puzzling out a problem while on a swing.
-(1915.)
+Puzzling out a problem on a swing (1915.)

 One of the advertised attractions promoted to the young women considering Meredith College was its proximity to downtown Raleigh - for the various entertainments, for walks, for the shopping, and for the city library.
 Of course, the students' activities were strictly monitored, rule-bound and and chaperoned.

 This was the type of behavior frowned upon by college officials.
-Thye did not approve of the young ladies of Meredith College at the windows, visible to any and all passersby in downtown Raleigh.
+They did not approve of the young ladies of Meredith College at the windows, visible to any and all passersby in downtown Raleigh.
 This snapshot is from Vera Milton's 1921-1925 scrapbook in the Archives.

 Carlyle Campbell Library